NordicPlayground/nrf-knx-iot/doc/testing_samples/knxiot_testing.rst

 All Datapoints of given Functional Block and featured types are described in the `KNX Specification`_ page.

 Both Light Switch Actuator and Sensor are built with 4 Functional Blocks with a single Switch On/Off Datapoint (type name: DPT_Switch, id: 1.001).
-Every Datapoint controls a single `Nordic nRF52840 DK`_ LED (actuator) or is controlled by a single `Nordic nRF52840 DK`_ button (sensor).
+Every Datapoint controls a single `nRF52840 DK`_ LED (actuator) or is controlled by a single `nRF52840 DK`_ button (sensor).
 For communication between KNX IoT Point API, devices send s-mode messages over the CoAP protocol.
 A recipient of the message checks its Group Object Table to verify that it is capable of processing it.

-Tables below present configuration of Datapoints for Actuator and Sensor devices.
+The following tables presents configuration of Datapoints for Light Switch Actuator and Light Switch Sensor devices:

 * Light Switch Actuator Datapoints